claudia1462656918/MSiA-Value-Chain-Project/README.md

    * Reduce the number of classes for categorical variables (month of contact) –2 points (planned for the next two weeks)

    * Convert continuous variables to categorical variables for convenience (age) –2 points (planned for the next two weeks)

+     * Perform different methods to see variable importance and select those for later model training if necessary  –2 points (planned for the next two weeks)

+    * Train different models that are applicable to the data set –4 points

+   * Interpret each model and select the most efficient and understandable one

+   * Examine which metric is more appropriate to evaluate all models –2 points